hodazare/MashineSensorHoda/README.txt

 Go to ~\MashineSensorHoda and type: cl.exe MashineSensorHoda.cpp

-Now, just run the exe file that is created: "MashineSensorHoda.exe"
+Now, just run the executable file that is created: "MashineSensorHoda.exe"